aryanmaurya1/LiveLambda/README.md

 ## Make Your Servers Serverless 🤓

+### Requirements
+* `boto3` python package.
+  * Command to install Boto3
+  * Linux or MAC `pip3 install boto3`
+  * `pip install boto3`
+* AWS CLI should be installed and user identity and region should be configured properly.
+  * <a href="https://aws.amazon.com/cli/">Here</a> is a link to AWS official documentation on installing and configuring AWS CLI.
 ### Instructions
 * `LiveLambda.py` and you ``<source_file>`` should be in same directory.
 * Import ``LiveLambda`` class from ``LiveLambda.py`` file.